-- Please write about any specific area(s) of scientific interest and how it can relate to science broadcasting and science journalism (1 paragraph max)
+- Please write about any specific areas of scientific interests you have, and how it can relate to science broadcasting and science journalism.
+(1 paragraph max)

-Applications will be reviewed by WCSFP staff for completeness and eligibility.
-Applications deemed complete and eligible will be submitted to a Selection Committee made up of one executive from the Wellcome Trust and one member of the WCSFP Board of Directors plus an industry professional.
+Applications deemed complete and eligible will be submitted to a Selection Committee made up of executives from the Wellcome Trust and one member of the WCSFP Board of Directors.